Houton-Methodist-Clinical-Informatics/flow-cytometry-data-analysis/README.md

     Sequential gating and PCA visualization outputs are present in result/{cell type}.
     Comprehensive expression analysis outputs are present in result/{cell type}/Independent/.

-2. The pipeline consists of -
+2. The pipeline consists of the following four steps -
   * step 1: run flowDensity with optimized parameters with parental gating
   * step 2: run flowDensity with optimized parameters for comprehensive expression analysis
   * step 3: PCA visualization